Church of the Good Shepherd (Raleigh, North Carolina): St. John's Guild and Rex Hospital

 Just a few years after the church had organized, the Rev. Edward Robbins Rich, the parish's first rector, felt that Raleigh was in need of a religious organization that could help establish opportunities for public education, encourage the expansion of music, and promote the health of the community.
-On October 31, 1877 roughly 40 men from the church and the community responded to a call from the rector and organized the St. John's Guild.
+On October 31, 1877, roughly 40 men from the church and the community responded to a call from the rector and organized the St. John's Guild.
 The guild would eventually grow to include many of the region's Episcopal priests, and any man over the age of 15 was eligible to join, though women could also join as contributing members.
 In its early years, the guild was driven by Rev. Rich and Richard H. Battle, an attorney and chartered member of the church, who was also the son of state Supreme Court Justice William Horn Battle.
 With Battle's influence, the guild began to include many high-profile lawyers and doctors, including Dr. Peter Evan Hines who was the state's Surgeon General.
 On December 12, 1877, the guild opened the city's first public library, located in the Holleman Building on Fayetteville Street, which was free and open to the public six days a week.
 The library closed just a few years later in 1880 due to a lack of funding.
 In 1878, the guild embarked on its far more prosperous campaign, the establishment of St. Johns Hospital.
 At the time plans for the hospital were being debated, Raleigh had no public hospital, and the sick had to rely on private doctors and medics.
 At the urging of Battle and Hines, the guild rented a house on South Wilmington Street to serve as the first home of the hospital while funds were being acquired for a more permanent building.
 The hospital took in the sick and needy and charitably cared for them using the guild's own money to do so.
 In 1880, the guild defended its practice of admitting dying black men to the hospital at a time when segregation was rampant in the Reconstruction-era South.
-On March 31, 1882 the guild purchased the former home of Governor Charles Manly from E.J.
-Hardin, a local grocer, for $3,750.
+On March 31, 1882, the guild purchased the former home of Governor Charles Manly from E.J.
+Hardin, a local grocer, for $3,750, in the location bordered by Lenoir Street to the north, South Street to the south, Salisbury Street to the west, and Fayetteville Street to the east.
 The hospital continued to grow through the 1880s and 1890s, increasing both the number of patients it could house, and the size of its workforce.
-Following the death of John Rex, a wealth Raleigh tanner, a trust was opened in his name for the establishment of a hospital in the Raleigh area.
+Following the death of John Rex, a wealthy Raleigh tanner, a trust was opened in his name for the establishment of a hospital in the Raleigh area.
 Recognizing the difficulty of opening a new hospital, the trustees approached the guild with the proposition of purchasing the hospital.
 In July 1893 after much negotiation, the guild agreed to sell St. John's Hospital to the trustees, and after acquiring financial assistance from the city, Rex Hospital opened in May 1894.
 The hospital has since grown into one of the state's largest and is composed of several different facilities.